On non-compact gradient solitons: Applications to Bach Solitons

 To give the reader a more complete picture of Bach solitons, we also point out that, via \cite[Theorem 3.4]{Ho}, for $n=4$ any gradient Bach soliton with strictly positive or strictly negative Ricci curvature is Bach-flat.
 Furthermore, a number of results below duplicate results found in an upcoming paper of the first author, et al. (\cite{CLM}).
 As such, where applicable, our proofs contain references to both the appropriate result in \cite{CLM} and the results from Section \ref{Q Section}.
 To the reader interested in getting a more clear pictures of Bach solitons and understanding how the general results of this paper manifest in that context, we highly recommend \cite{CLM}, \cite{CLL} and \cite{Ho}.

 \begin{corollary}[Cunha, et. al.] Let $(M,g,X)$ be an $n$-dimensional complete, non-compact Bach soliton with non-positive Ricci curvature.
 Additionally, for $n \geq 5$, we stipulate that M also has harmonic Weyl curvature.
-If any one of the following conditions are met, then $(M,g)$ is stationary and Bach-flat: \begin{enumerate} \item \item If $M$ is parabolic and $|X|\in L^\infty(M)$ , \item If $|X|\in L^p(M)$ for some $p>1$. \end{enumerate} \end{corollary}
+If $M$ is parabolic and $|X|\in L^\infty(M)$ or if $|X|\in L^p(M)$ for $p>1$, then $(M,g)$ is stationary and $q$-flat. \end{corollary}

-\begin{proof} This follows directly from Theorem \ref{thm01}.
+\begin{proof} This follows directly from Theorem \ref{thm012}.
 See also \cite[Theorems 4-7]{CLM} for a more complete proof. \end{proof}

 Again, we see that we can generalize this statement to the complete case by considering the compact case as in \cite[Lemma 3.6]{Griffin}.
 That is, any complete Bach soliton satisfying the appropriate curvature conditions and one of the three listed conditions is Bach-flat.